gilgameshjw/hydejack-starter-kit/WORK/README.md

 My past and current work is described with more details under the **Current and Past Work** section of the website.

-## Neuro Inspired Computing
+## Neuro Inspired Computing and Deep Learning

-#### Generative Models Deep for various Business cases
+#### Applications of Generative Models

+I have  brought generative models to production for weather predictions and transliteration:

-With JUA, we have adapted Fourier Neural Operators (FNO), Graph Neural Networks and Generative Adversarial Networks (GAN) to currently operate the most accurate precipitation weather model.
+With JUA, we have adapted Fourier Neural Operators (FNO), Graph Neural Networks and Generative Adversarial Networks (GAN) to help JUA operate the currently most accurate precipitation weather model.

-I am currently working on porting the FNO architecture to text processing.
+I am also currently working on porting the FNO architecture to text processing.

 For Interscript, I have built generative model leveraging transformer architecture for not only transliteration but also semi automatised code production and data generation.